santidrj/IML-Lab/W3/README.md

 ### Algorithms

-This folder contains the Python classes implementing the IBL algorithms.
+This folder contains the `IBL` class that implements all the IBL algorithms described in the report and  the auxiliary files required for its implementation.

 ### Models

-In the `models` folder we find the `IBLEval` class that is used to execute the different IBL implementations for each fold.
+In the `models` folder we find the `IBLEval` class that is used to read each dataset fold and execute the different IBL implementations with it.

-In order to run all the data reduction scripts or the K-Means for all the datasets you need to access the `models` folder and execute one of the following scripts:

 ## Running the algorithms
-There are four available Python scripts to run the different implemented algorithms.
+There are four available Python scripts to run the different implemented algorithms in the `w3` folder.
-Please read the comments on the script to further configure their execution.
+Please read the comments on the scripts to further configure their executions.

 ### IB1, IB2 and IB3
 To run the IB1, IB2 and IB3 algorithms you can execute the following commands: